lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 I was on the play, but I couldn't establish a powerful board.
 I didn't get any &#8288;<mtg-card>Shadowspear</mtg-card>s because two of my &#8288;<mtg-card>Urza's Saga</mtg-card>s ate a &#8288;<mtg-card>Wasteland</mtg-card> each.
 Ultimately, I lost to a flying threat.
 Flipped &#8288;<mtg-card>Tamiyo, Seasoned Scholar</mtg-card> made me unable to race him, despite otherwise it being a real possibility.

 This game took very long.
-We also both missed a &#8288;<mtg-card>Mishra's Bauble</mtg-card> trigger --- one just after the other.
-I don't know if him being able to draw that card would've changed much --- ditto for me.
+We also both missed a &#8288;<mtg-card>Mishra's Bauble</mtg-card> trigger---one just after the other.
+I don't know if him being able to draw that card would've changed much---ditto for me.

 - [ ] Game 2: Loss